unoplatform/uno.toolkit.ui/doc/controls/TabBarAndTabBarItem.md

 Property|Type|Description
 -|-|-
-SelectedIndex|int|Gets or sets the index of the selected `TabBarItem` SelectedItem|object|Gets or sets the selected `TabBarItem` Orientation|Orientation|Gets or sets the dimension by which the `TabBarItem`s are stacked SelectionIndicatorContent|object|Gets or sets the content to be displayed as the selection indicator SelectionIndicatorContentTemplate|DataTemplate|Gets or sets the data template that is used to display the content of the selection indicator
+SelectedIndex|int|Gets or sets the index of the selected item.
+SelectedItem|object|Gets or sets the selected item.
+Orientation|Orientation|Gets or sets the dimension by which the items are stacked SelectionIndicatorContent|object|Gets or sets the content to be displayed as the selection indicator SelectionIndicatorContentTemplate|DataTemplate|Gets or sets the data template that is used to display the content of the selection indicator
 SelectionIndicatorPresenterStyle|Style|Gets or sets the style to be applied for the content of the `TabBarSelectionIndicatorPresenter`
-SelectionIndicatorTransitionMode|IndicatorTransitionMode|Gets or sets behavior of the selection indicator.
+SelectionIndicatorTransitionMode|IndicatorTransitionMode|Gets or sets the behavior of the selection indicator.
 The indicator can either slide or snap to the newly selected item.
 Defaults to `Snap`

-> Note: `TabBar` only supports a single selection mode.
+> Note: `TabBar` only supports the single selection mode.

 ### Events